Tuesday, June 30, 2009

 My High School Mathematics Teacher would have loved the above interactive page for teaching Calculus.

-the Parabolic curve can be dragged along, (by clicking on it and holding down the mouse button on the blue “T” dot), and it traces out the blue derivative straight line as we move the Tangent along the curve.
+Instead of having to hand-draw lots of Tangents on a whiteboard, the blue dot on the Parabolic curve can be dragged along, (by clicking on it and holding down the mouse button on the blue “T” dot), and it traces out the blue derivative straight line as we move the Tangent along the curve.
 (Keep going backwards and forwards with the tangent "T", until the straight line is nice and thick and clear).

 Absolute Magic and sheer delight for math nerds like me !